mwakad/box-office-movie-insights/README.md

 ## Data Preprocessing
 We began by cleaning and preprocessing the dataset.
 This involved handling missing values, normalizing data where necessary, and transforming the dataset to extract meaningful features.
 Key features considered included:

-* Movie Profit/Loss: The financial success of the movie, calculated as revenue minus production budget.
+**-Movie Profit/Loss:** The financial success of the movie, calculated as revenue minus production budget.

-* Production Budget: The total budget allocated for the production of the movie.
+**-Production Budget:** The total budget allocated for the production of the movie.

-* Genres: The different genres a movie may belong to (e.g., Action, Comedy, Drama).
+**-Genres:** The different genres a movie may belong to (e.g., Action, Comedy, Drama).

-* Actors and Directors: Key cast and crew members who could potentially influence the movie's success.
+**-Actors and Directors:** Key cast and crew members who could potentially influence the movie's success.

-* Season of Release: The quarter or season in which the movie was released (e.g., Summer, Fall, Winter).
+**-Season of Release:** The quarter or season in which the movie was released (e.g., Summer, Fall, Winter).

 ## Exploratory Data Analysis (EDA)
 To understand the distribution of our data, we conducted an exploratory data analysis (EDA).
 Some of the key EDA steps included:

 **• Visualizing top actors by total profit:** We identified the actors with the highest total profits from their movie roles.

 **• Analyzing genre profitability:** We explored which movie genres produced the highest average profits.

 **• Seasonal trends:** We examined how movie release timing (e.g., Summer vs. Winter) impacted profitability.

 ## Statistical Analysis and Hypothesis Testing